One Flew Over The Cuckoo’s Nest

 - Scanlon says that Nurse Ratched will know that McMurphy was killed, so Chief had better get out of the ward while he still can.

 - Chief makes fun of the idea of leaving, because he can’t just ask to be let out of the ward.
-But Scanlon reminds him that McMurphy showed him how to escape it a few weeks back.
+But Scanlon reminds him that McMurphy showed him how to escape a few weeks back.

 - So Chief goes into the tub-room and lifts the control panel.
 He heaves it through the window.